Andrew Brel: Meditation music

 "Angel Inspiration" was released by New World Music in 2001.
 The rewarding return from this first foray into new age meditation music provided incentive and opportunity to explore a lifelong passion for composing and producing music in this minimalist 'solfeggio' style resulting in 12 further releases by 2021.

 Although preferring to work alone in the process of composition, performance and production, Brel made three albums in collaboration with the guitarist and composer Hugh Burns, including 2007's Seven Bach Meditations which explores the process of Brel's lifelong inspiration in music composition, J.S Bach, incorporating production values not available to the composer at that time.

 Between 2002 and 2006, Brel recorded and produced a series of 15 spoken word meditation CDs with self-help author Diana Cooper which prominently feature his meditation music.
 The Diana Cooper meditation CD's remain popular choices in the spoken word meditation field, released by Findhorn Press and later licensed to Inner Traditions.

-After the burglary of Riverbank Studios on 16 June 2013, where his previous six meditation music albums were recorded, in what is recorded in his 'million reader' Blog post on this subject as 'Larceny by family court members', Brel moved to California, establishing Treadmill Studios in Laguna Beach as a production facility where his first new project was a collaboration with well known Phd music-educator and Pet Shop Boys producer Richard Niles.
+After the burglary of Riverbank Studios on 16 June 2013, where his previous six meditation music albums were recorded, Brel moved to California, establishing Treadmill Studios in Laguna Beach as a production facility where his first new project was a collaboration with well known Phd music-educator and Pet Shop Boys producer Richard Niles.

 In 2017, his eighth album was released, a solo effort called Meditation and Tranquility which produced a streaming media hit, called "Sol Serenity"'.

 In 2019, Kumeka Vol II was released, 17 years after the first Music for Kumeka introduced this Chohan of the 8th Ray.

-In 2019, he released a second album specifically for the 'Sleep Music genre' called Deep Sleep, widely used in Youtube videos providing for insomniacs.
-Deep Sleep has achieved over 1 million streamed plays on Amazon Music.
+In 2019 Brel released a second album specifically for the 'Sleep Music genre' called Deep Sleep, widely used in Youtube videos providing for insomniacs.
+Deep Sleep has achieved many million's of streamed plays on Amazon Music and is Brel's most played album to date.

-In 2020 Brel released African Meditation and in 2021 CALM became the 12th release.
+In 2020 Brel released African Meditation.
+In 2021 CALM became the 12th release.
+And the 13th release in 2023 was DEEP FOCUS, again made exclusively with Taylor guitars, recorded in Treadmill Studios in Laguna Beach.

-Brel uses Taylor guitars on all the meditation music albums, primarily a 2005 Taylor NS72.
+Brel uses Taylor guitars on all the meditation music albums, primarily a 2005 Taylor NS72 and a 2014 Taylor 814CE.